The Straight Story (1999)

 nelly and monsieur arnaud 2

 Certainly, Nelly and Monsieur Arnaud fails to cater to Hollywood expectations, and, therefore, it succeeds by capably taking on its own alternative outcomes.
-Because even I don’t feel privy to their lives.
+Because we don’t feel privy to their lives.
 At first, it seems there’s no chemistry or at least nothing that endears them.
 The mundane building blocks that make up their interactions are precisely that.
 It’s relatively easy to lose interest and still, somehow it grabs hold of me just enough to leave an impression.

 I’m not an adequate judge to discern whether this is solely a blatant generalization, but many of the most remembered actresses and actors on the European landscape in the last 25 years seem to play as the antithesis of the Hollywood elite.
 Yes, they share beauty and charisma, but they approach characters and acting in a different manner altogether.